DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Conclusion

 \section{Conclusion}

-In this paper, we introduced DGTEN, a novel Deep Gaussian-based Graph Neural Network framework designed to address critical gaps in dynamic trust evaluation for cybersecurity applications.
-By integrating uncertainty-aware message passing, advanced temporal modeling through Hybrid Absolute–Gaussian–Hourglass (HAGH) positional encoding, Chebyshev polynomial based Kolmogorov-Arnold Networks for multi-head attention, and ordinary differential equation residual learning, alongside the Robust Adaptive Ensemble Coefficient Analysis for adversarial defense, DGTEN provides a comprehensive solution for modeling evolving trust dynamics in complex networked systems.
-Our evaluations on the Bitcoin-OTC and Bitcoin-Alpha datasets demonstrate DGTEN's superior performance, with improvements of up to +10.77\% in MCC for single-timeslot predictions, +16.41\% in cold-start scenarios, and consistent gains in AUC, balanced accuracy, and F1-scores under both normal and adversarial conditions, outperforming state-of-the-art baselines like TrustGuard, Guardian, and GATrust.
+In this paper, we introduced DGTEN, a novel Deep Gaussian-based GNN framework designed to address critical gaps in dynamic trust evaluation for cybersecurity applications.
+By integrating uncertainty-aware message passing, advanced temporal modeling through HAGH positional encoding, Chebyshev-KAN for multi-head attention, and neural ODE residual learning, alongside the RAECA for adversarial defense, DGTEN provides a comprehensive solution for modeling evolving trust dynamics in complex networked systems.
+Our evaluations on the Bitcoin-OTC and Bitcoin-Alpha datasets demonstrate DGTEN's superior performance, achieving MCC gains of up to 12.34\% for single-timeslot prediction, 10.07\% for multi-timeslot forecasting, and 25.00\% in cold-start scenarios, together with AUC, balanced accuracy, and F1-macro improvements of up to 4.48\%, 8.72\%, and 6.93\%, respectively, over strong baselines such as TrustGuard, Guardian, and GATrust.
+DGTEN also exhibits consistent adversarial robustness, retaining up to 98--99\% of clean performance under collaborative attacks, surpassing baseline accuracy by as much as 2.9\% in defended settings, and outperforming TrustGuard by margins reaching 11.2\% depending on the attack type.

 These results underscore DGTEN's ability to capture temporal evolution, quantify epistemic uncertainty, and maintain robustness against sophisticated attacks such as bad-mouthing, good-mouthing, and on-off behaviors.
 The framework's uncertainty quantification further enables actionable cybersecurity insights, such as identifying high-risk nodes and behavioral anomalies, facilitating risk-aware decision-making in real-world systems like IoT networks, social platforms, and financial ecosystems.